tyagishubhangam/Project-Micromart/README.md

 ---
 4. **▶️ Run Microservices**

-Each microservice has a main class (e.g., `ProductMicroserviceerviceApplication.java`) annotated with `@SpringBootApplication`.
+Each microservice has a main class (e.g., `ProductMicroserviceApplication.java`) annotated with `@SpringBootApplication`.

 To run:
 - Open each microservice module in IntelliJ